 - Pork – lean cuts of pork include ham, center loin chops, or tenderloin

-- Fish – most any fish is a healthy choice, though cod, flounder, halibut, tuna, and salmon are amongst some of the greatest.
+- Fish – most any fish is a healthy choice, though cod, flounder, halibut, tuna, and salmon are among some of the best.

 - Low-fat cottage cheese